fix8mt/conjure_enum/README.md

 Introducing a Streamlined Enum Reflection Library!

 Built upon the foundation of [magic_enum](https://github.com/Neargye/magic_enum), this library offers a lightweight and powerful approach to enum reflection in C++.
-We've meticulously optimized the core functionality, streamlining what you need while enhancing features developers crave.
+We've optimized the core functionality, streamlining what you need while enhancing features developers crave.

 ## Embrace the Power of C++20:
 Leveraging the cutting-edge features of C++20, we've harnessed the convenience of `std::source_location` and unlocked the potential of `constexpr` algorithms,